To comment on WLA's position on state library issues or get more involved, please contact the LD&L Chair or a member of the committee.

 Legislative positions that enhance Wisconsin’s school and institutional libraries

-- The appropriate use of the Common School Fund for strong school library programs under the guidance of certified school library media professionals.
+- Appropriate use of the Common School Fund for strong school library programs under the guidance of certified school library media professionals.

-- Updated standards for school library media centers.
+- Updated recommendations for school library media center resources and physical design.

-- The employment of at least one full-time certified school library media specialist and appropriate support staff in every school.
+- Employment of at least one full-time certified school library media specialist and appropriate support staff in every school.

-- The employment of at least one full-time instructional technology professional and appropriate support staff in every school.
+- Employment of at least one full-time instructional technology professional and appropriate support staff in every school.

 - Protective status for librarians, social workers and teachers employed in correctional institutions.